ConservationInternational/cplus-plugin/docs/user/manual/step-4.md

     1. **NCS With Carbon:** This output is initially unchecked by default.
 When selected, it triggers the generation of the NCS pathways output, providing insights into the pathways associated with NCS (Natural climate solution) and carbon sequestration.

     2. **Landuse Activity:** Initially, this output is checked by default.
-It generates landuse project layer outputs, providing valuable insights into various landuse activities.
+It generates landuse activity layer outputs, providing valuable insights into various landuse activities.
 Users have the option to uncheck it if they do not wish to include landuse data in the report.

     3. **Landuse Activity Normalised:** By default, this output is checked.
 It generates landuse project normalised outputs, providing a normalised view of landuse activities for enhanced analysis.
 Users have the option to uncheck it if they do not wish to include landuse normalised data in the report.